Shadow Copy Windows 10 All You Need to Know

 On Jul 20, 2021, Microsoft released a privilege vulnerability issue, it's said that the reason is overly permissive Access Control Lists (ACLs) on multiple system files, including the Security Accounts Manager (SAM) database.

-And any attacker who successfully exploited this vulnerability could run arbitrary code with SYSTEM privileges, then install programs, view, change, or delete data or create new accounts with full user rights.
-And this requires the attacker has the ability to execute code on a victim system.
+Any attacker who successfully exploited this vulnerability could run arbitrary code with SYSTEM privileges, then install programs, view, change, or delete data, or create new accounts with full user rights.
+This requires the attacker has the ability to execute code on a victim system.

 And Microsoft promises to update the CVE as the investigation progresses.
-They added the affected versions of Windows in the Security Updates tab and provides 2 available methods to fix this issue.
-Below are the outline of them:
+They added the affected versions of Windows in the Security Updates tab and provided 2 available methods to fix this issue.
+Below is the outline of them:

 Step 2.
 Then, if your computer is affected, check if there are any shadow copies on your computer.
 Type vssadmin list shadows and hit Enter.

 Step 3.
-Block unprivileged users from accessing to sensitive registry files.
+Block unprivileged users from accessing sensitive registry files.
 You can use cmd or powershell.

-• For powersell, open it with priority, type icacls $env:windir\system32\config\*.* /inheritance:e command and hit Enter.
+- For Powershell, open it with priority, type icacls $env:windir\system32\config\*.* /inheritance:e command and hit Enter.

 Step 4.
 If your computer has shadow copies, type vssadmin delete shadows /for=C: /quiet command and hit Enter.